Navigation: Program use > Configuration > Serial port >

-In this mode Advanced NMEA Data Logger doesn't send and receive any data, and only spies data exchange, made by other programs.
+In this mode, Advanced NMEA Data Logger doesn't send and receive any data, and only spies on data exchange, made by other programs.
 You should enable the "Spy mode" checkbox.

-you must close, which data exchange you spies, before closing Advanced NMEA Data Logger.
+Note: You must close the program you monitor, before closing Advanced NMEA Data Logger.

 Line errors can occur during data exchange and displayed in the main program window in the status bar.

 UART receiver parity error - occurs if you configured an invalid parity type.

 UART receiver framing error - occurs if you configured an invalid number of stop or data bits.